build-on-aws/content/tutorials/vector-embeddings-and-rag-demystified/index.md

 - **Locality-sensitive hashing**
 - **Hierarchical Navigable Small World (HNSW)**

-Before we dive into each of these algorithms in details, I'd like to extend my gratitude to [Damien Benveniste](https://www.udemy.com/user/damien-benveniste-2/) for his insightful lecture on [Introduction to LangChain](https://www.udemy.com/course/introduction-to-langchain/).
+Before we dive into each of these algorithms in detail, I'd like to extend my gratitude to [Damien Benveniste](https://www.udemy.com/user/damien-benveniste-2/) for his insightful lecture, [Introduction to LangChain](https://www.udemy.com/course/introduction-to-langchain/).
 His course is a fantastic resource for anyone looking to deepen their understanding of LangChain, and I highly recommend checking it out.
 The graphics used in the following sections are sourced from his lecture notes, providing a visual complement to our exploration.
 His contributions have been invaluable in enhancing the depth and clarity of the content we're about to discuss.

 ### Product Quantization (PO)

-Its a technique that divides the vector space into smaller subspaces and quantizes each subspace separately.
+Product Quantization a technique that divides the vector space into smaller subspaces and quantizes each subspace separately.
 This reduces the dimensionality of the vectors and allows for efficient storage and search.

 1. **Vector Breakdown**: The first step in PQ involves breaking down each high-dimensional vector into smaller `sub-vectors`.
 By dividing the vector into segments, PQ can manage each piece individually, simplifying the subsequent clustering process.